Rainymood/rainymood.github.io/_pages/start.md

 ## About me

-- Currently employed as a Data Scientist at Fortune 200 company
+- Currently employed as a Data Scientist at a large Fortune 200 company
 - Studied econometrics in University (basically applied mathematics)
 - In my spare time I dabble in programming, machine learning, and deep learning